andrew/ultimate-awesome/README.md

 - [awesome-sgx](https://github.com/Jim8y/awesome-sgx) - A curated list of SGX code and resources.
 - [awesome-zero-knowledge-proofs](https://github.com/sCrypt-Inc/awesome-zero-knowledge-proofs) - A curated list of awesome Zero-Knowledge Proofs (ZKP) resources.
 - [awesome-esbuild](https://github.com/egoist/awesome-esbuild) - A curated list of awesome esbuild resources.
+- [lobe-chat-agents](https://github.com/lobehub/lobe-chat-agents) - 🤖 / 🏪 Agent Index - This is the agent index for LobeChat.
+It accesses index.json from this repository to display a list of available agents for LobeChat to the agent market.
 - [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.
 - [awesome-egocentric-vision](https://github.com/Sid2697/awesome-egocentric-vision) - A curated list of egocentric (first-person) vision and related area resources.
 - [awesome-keyword-spotting](https://github.com/zycv/awesome-keyword-spotting) - This repository is a curated list of awesome Speech Keyword Spotting (Wake-Up Word Detection).